-Office of Strategic Planning & Economic Development
+Office of Planning Development

 The economic development of the City is critical for the stimulation of its growth, accessibility, and stability.
 Not only does it involve the planning and production of residential, commercial, and industrial developments and the attraction of relocating businesses, but also enhancing existing market assets, boosting trade, increasing the competitiveness of its industries, and creating opportunities for workers and all residents.
 The City is currently in the process of revitalizing Revere’s local economy through redevelopment and reinvestment along the municipality’s underutilized but strategically positioned assets, such as the Suffolk Downs redevelopment, the Shirley Avenue business district, Waterfront Square, Wonderland Race Track, the former NECCO property, and Caddy Farms.
 Revere’s vision for economic development will continue to be informed by the Next Stop Revere Master Plan, about which information can be found below.

 Looking for information on whether a certain property or area is located in a flood zone?
 Flood zone information for a property is often a requirement for many insurance and assessing purposes, and it can easily be found online via the City of Revere’s GIS platform.
 We’ve compiled a quick guide for utilizing the floodplain functions of the GIS maps below for your added convenience.
 For further information on Revere’s floodplain, please contact John Squibb at (781) 286-8184.
 For more information on floodplains in general, please see the FEMA Flood Map Service Center.
 Also visit the City of Revere Conservation Commission for additional resources.

 - Visit http://gis.revere.org/.
 If you need any instructions on how to use the site, visit www.revere.org/gis.